sui-foundation/sui-move-intro-course/unit-four/lessons/4_marketplace_contract.md

 ## Full Contract

-You can check the full smart contract for our implementation of a generic marketplace under the [`example_projects/marketplace`](../example_projects/marketplace/sources/marketplace.move) folder.
+You can find the full smart contract for our implementation of a generic marketplace under the [`example_projects/marketplace`](../example_projects/marketplace/sources/marketplace.move) folder.